How To Wear Layers In Winter Without Looking Super Bulky

 The Longline Coat

 The best way to top off a winter outfit without looking bulky is with a longline, belted coat — even if you've already belted your suit beneath it.
 (Bonus points if it allows the matching suit's lapels to peek through.)
-The key to making outerwear layerable is a thin lapel and a straight hem, like this brown one from W Concept.
+The key to making outerwear layerable is a thin lapel and a straight hem, like this one from Frankie Shop.

 On truly frigid days, it's probably necessary to swap out your longline coat for something more substantial, like a puffer.
-This specific hooded style from LA-based brand Mijeong Park is double-lined, and it's easily one of the warmest coats I've ever worn.
+This specific hooded style from Aritzia is double-lined, and it's easily one of the warmest coats I've ever worn.
 (It fits cropped on longer torsos, but if you barely clear 5'2" like me, this puffer will fit just below the hips.)
 Plus, the on-trend camel hue just makes doing the whole head-to-toe monochome thing that much easier.

-If 2018 was the year of the sparkle sock, 2019 will be the year of the dad sock.
-This micro-ribbed pair by Walk of Shame feature a murky shade of brown and a contrast logo — and they'll keep your feet toasty all the way through spring.
+If 2019 was the year of the sparkle sock, 2020 will be the year of the dad sock.
+This fun pair from Gucci feature a contrast logo — and they'll keep your feet toasty all the way through spring.

 The Fun Accessory

 Need a good reason to leave your beanie at home?
-Sure, there's nothing truly practical about this crystal hair clip, but even the most reasonable of winter outfits call for a fun accessory, like this barrette from Pixie Market.
+Sure, there's nothing truly practical about this crystal hair clip, but even the most reasonable of winter outfits call for a fun accessory, like this barrette from Jennifer Behr.

 The Snow Boot

-Do I even have to convince you that these Proenza Schouler boots, what with their vulcanized lug sole and contrast laces, are the best winter boot to buy this season?
+Do I even have to convince you that these Bottega Veneta boots, what with their lug sole and tall upper, are the best winter boot to buy this season?
 I didn't think so.

 The Everyday Boot